cyx/cyrildavid.com/articles/composing-apps.markdown

 Now let us pretend that we want to specifically write all of this in one Rack app.
 How do we go about doing this?

-We'll make use of the Rack::Builder method call `map`.
+We'll make use of the Rack::Builder method called `map`.

 <pre class="prettyprint">
 # config.ru